shuangzsy/Bugsweeper/README.md

 * Thursday Morning: Deploy to GitHub pages.
 Make any edits of the README if needs.

 ## Bonus Features (Optional)
-* Add options for the difficulty level set up
+* Add options for the game difficulty level set up
+* Add the drop down for the dog breed selection, and set the rule of different breed of dog
 * Add the turn on/off button for music